erc-dharma/tfc-khmer-epigraphy/README.md

 # The repository tfc-khmer-epigraphy
-This repository assembles data produced by the project Corpus des inscriptions khmères. __Beware that this repository will soon become a subrepository of erc-dharma which will require some new operations by all collaborators.__
+This repository assembles data produced by the project Corpus des inscriptions khmères (before and during the DHARMA project).

 ## Basic GIT guidance